JuniorMario/CreateAsSuch/README.md

 $ docker attach app
 ```

-If you're running the container for the first time it's recommended that you wait the migrations to be finished before refreshing the page, if it doesn't work at the first time run `docker restart app` .
+If you're running the container for the first time it's recommended that you wait the migrations to be finished before refreshing the page, if it doesn't work at the first time run `docker restart app` or update any file of the server.